Vascular Neurology Fellowship

 Work hours also include conferences, call from home, and time spent in the hospital after being called in to provide patient care.
 Types of work from home that must be counted include using an electronic health record and taking calls.
 Hospital and program administrative time, such as attending committee meetings, must also be included in the count of clinical and educational work hours, as does time spent moonlighting.

-Maximum Work Period Duration: Clinical and education work periods for residents/fellows shall not exceed 24 hours of continuous scheduled assignments.
-Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or resident/fellow education.
+Maximum Work Period Duration: Clinical and education work periods for fellows shall not exceed 24 hours of continuous scheduled assignments.
+Up to four hours of additional time may be used for activities related to patient safety, such as providing effective transitions of care, and/or fellow education.
 New patient care responsibilities will not be assigned to a resident during this time.
 Our night float system eliminates most such 24 hour duty periods.

-Residents/Fellows shall have at least 14 hours free of clinical work and education after 24 hours of in-house call (again, our program’s night float system eliminates most, if not all, such 24 hour in-house call shifts).
+Fellows shall have at least 14 hours free of clinical work and education after 24 hours of in-house call (again, our program’s night float system eliminates most, if not all, such 24 hour in-house call shifts).

-Residents/Fellows shall be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over the course of a rotation).
+Fellows shall be scheduled for a minimum of one day in seven free of clinical work and required education (when averaged over the course of a rotation).
 The ACGME defines one day as “one continuous 24-hour period free from all administrative, clinical and educational activities.”
 At-home call shall not be assigned on these free days.

 80 Hour Weekly Maximum: Work hours shall not exceed 80 hours per week, averaged over the course of each rotation, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting.
 Reading done in preparation for the following day’s patients, studying, and research done from home do not count toward the 80 hours.